spewil/kyberphysics/analysis_thoughts.md

 # analysis ideas

+directions of modes relative to targets correlate with performance?

 is the calibration the same each time?
 (the target bar order will be different, but the layout is the same?)